solidi/learning-notes/interviews/technical-knowledge.md

 11. "Respect previous engineering efforts."
 12. "The only ownership are the learnings."
 13. "The philosophy of least astonishment."
+14. "Less lines leads to more maintainable code."

 ## What is a database index?